 Journey mapping is a process that comes after persona build-outs, where we identify positive and negative triggers that lead people to your website at the 3 different stages of the buyer's journey (Awareness, Consideration, and Decision).

-This is the cornerstone to your marketing strategy, and the process itself will often reveal your lead magnets and all of the supporting collateral.
+This is the cornerstone to your lead generation planning and overall content marketing strategy, and the process itself will often reveal your lead magnets and all of the supporting collateral.
 Usually, I'll walk away with:

 - Blog titles